Home Security Tips Security Cameras Security Systems

 WPA2

-The current standard since 2006, it replaces the outdated and less effective WEP, providing stronger authentication and encryption.
+The current standard since 2006, WPA2 replaces the outdated and less effective WEP, providing stronger authentication.

-Unlike the original WPA, WPA2 requires a longer password for an extra layer of hacker protection.
+Unlike the original WPA, it requires a longer password for an extra layer of protection.
 It’s also important to note that WPA2—unlike WEP or WPA—doesn’t use security-limited Temporal Key Integrity Protocol (TKIP).

 WPA3